tellform/tellform/README.md

 ## Quickstart

-Before you start, make sure you have Redis installed and running at 127.0.0.1:6379
+Before you start, make sure you have Redis installed and running at 127.0.0.1:6379 and MongoDB installed.

+Also make sure to install DNS Masq or equivalent if running it locally on your computer (look at dns_masq_setup_osx for instructions on OSX)

 Install dependencies first.
 ```bash